ooni/probe/docs/coding-style.md

             print(var_one)

-    They should NOT be wrapper like this:
+They should NOT be wrapped like this:

         foo = long_function_name(var_one, var_two,
                 var_three, var_four)

 and NOT like this:

         # See how it creates confusion with what is inside the function?
         def long_function_name(var_one,